By Jane Hurst

-These days, many people are able to work from a variety of locations, thanks to the Internet.
+These days, many people are able to work from a variety of locations, thanks to the internet.
 More and more companies are allowing their employees to become remote workers.
-These employees are not chained to a desk in the same old office every day, and they are able to work from pretty much anywhere in the world, as long as they have an Internet connection.
+These employees are not chained to a desk in the same old office every day, and they are able to work from pretty much anywhere in the world, as long as they have an internet connection.

 Get into a routine

 Even though you have a lot more freedom as a remote worker, you do still need to have a schedule and daily routine.
-Find the hours that you do your best work, and create your schedule around those hours.
+Find the hours in which you do your best work, and create your schedule around those hours.
 Be sure to include everything you would normally do in the run of a day, including spending time with your family and taking time for yourself.
 Sure, there are sometimes going to be upsets in your schedule, but it is going to work for the most part.